FarronF/limerick-council-meetings/meetings/2021/09/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th July 2021.md

 Circulated, report of the Senior Staff Officer, Housing Support Services dated 22nd June,

-2021 setting out proposals to dispose of Freehold Interest of premises consisting of a dwelling--- 2
+2021 setting out proposals to dispose of Freehold Interest of premises consisting of a dwelling
+---
+2

 house situate at 29 Clarke Avenue, Janesboro, Limerick and the intention to bring a Section 183